petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 1. Click *Submit*.

-You can now view the updated inventory counts for each warehouse.
+You can now view the updated inventory for each warehouse.

 ## Additional Information